HotMaps/load_profile_cm/README.md

 **To-Do:** It is not clear that "CSV Files" belongs to which header? is it for input? output? symbology or what?
 Please put it in a right place.

 **To-Do:** an introductory explaination here, will help to understand what do you want to say in this section.
+I suggest to mention that CSVs in Hotmaps could also be GIS data, if they are provided with NUTS/LAU2 codes or by providing 'geometry' column and SRID.

 ##### Structure of csv